heya/globalize/README.md

 This utility is a simple source transformer for JavaScript modules written using either a Heya-style UMD prologue, or a simple AMD prologue.
-It produces JavaScript modules, which use globals as their dependences and exports.
-Such modules can be directly including into HTML with
+It can produce JavaScript modules, which use browser globals as their dependences and exports.
+Such modules can be directly including into HTML with `<script>`, or concatenated and minified by a builder of your choice.
-`<script>`, or concatenated and minified by a builder of your choice.
+Additionally it can convert to AMD, CommonJS, or ES6 modules.

 If your project uses [grunt](http://gruntjs.com/), consider using [grunt-transform-amd](https://github.com/uhop/grunt-transform-amd), which is based on this project.